Pleasanton City Lake West

 |bluegill||Slow||varies||use a small worm or jig under a float.|

 Water levels are good.
 This Lake has produced some nice stringers of fish and great should continue to do so.
 Get the kids, get your friends and Go Fishing.
 Remember to "CLEAN, DRAIN AND DRY" your boats and equipment.
-Don't move water from any impoundments.
+Don't move water.

 KDWPT released the “Kansas Crappie Bonanza” video.
 This 25-minute video covers Kansas crappie fishing during spring, summer, fall, and winter with tips and tactics to make you a better crappie angler.
 Visit the KDWPT homepage and click on the Kansas Crappie Bonanza link to view the video!